4AM365/emubt_breakout/README.md

 - Only updates symbols where valid CSVs are found.

 **Usage:**
+- Run 'csv_to_emubt.exe'
-- Place `emubt_reingest.exe` in the same folder as the `.emubt` files and CSVs.
+- Enter the emubt folder path into the pop-up and press enter, or navigate traditionally.
-- Run it.
 - Altered `.emubt` files will be written with the `altered_` prefix.

 ---

 ## Notes

-- Both tools automatically detect the folder they live in.
 - Only `.emubt` files in the same directory are processed.
 - The original `.emubt` files are never overwritten—output uses new filenames.
 - Works when packaged as `.exe` with PyInstaller.
+- Tested on EMU Black v2
 ---